n-szulc/fingeRNAt/README.md

 - 1 SMARTS for the ligand
 - minimum and maximum distance

-Detects atoms fulfilling SMARTS conditions for the receptor and all ligands, checks if distance between each pair of such atoms is within the provided distance range.
+Detects atoms fulfilling SMARTS conditions for the receptor and all ligands.

+Checks if the distance between each pair of such atoms is within the provided distance range.
 If so, the interaction is detected.

 Example: